 - Credit towards an AAS degree or Certificate for completion of apprenticeship program

 Apprenticeship programs are industry-driven, structured training methods that allow employers to attract and develop new talent or use existing full-time employees to earn while they learn.
 There is no cost for employers to participate with existing employees or new hires that are selected by individual employers.

-Vice President of Economic and Workforce Development
+Dean of Workforce Development